deco

-Le moulin à vents When I took over the 3.15 ha of vineyards, all between 40 and 80 years old, and started my own winery, I decided to experiment new production methods that are environmentally groundbreaking.
+Le moulin à vents I took over in 2007 3 ha of vineyards, all between 40 and 80 years old, and started my own winery.
+I want to produce wines that willl reflect the uniqe Moulin à Vent terroir.

 The winery is located in Romaneche-Thorins.
 There I met my partner Corinne and through our relationship I have discovered and developed a true passion for this land, its history, evolution and potential.